The Culture Ministry of Peru changed the schedule to visit Machu Picchu last November 28 2022 and here we give you all the infomation about it.

 August is the windy month, everyone gets out of their houses and go up to Sacsayhuaman to fly their comets.
 This is also a good months to go to the Inca Trail due to the dry season.

-There is no festivity on this months but you can visit all the archeological places that Cusco has just as Sacsayhuaman, Qenq'o, Pucapucara, and Tambomachay or you can sighseen throughout the city which is a wonderful experience and then go to Machu Picchu.
+There is no festivity this month but you can visit all the archeological places that Cusco has just as Sacsayhuaman, Qenq'o, Pucapucara, and Tambomachay or you can sightseen throughout the city which is a wonderful experience and then go to Machu Picchu.

 The dry season finishes this month so if you do not like the rain you should go in this month.
 The procession of the Lord of Miracles is made and it is